Lars BERGLUND / Liangbing HU

 are organized into the cell wall of wood fiber.<[4] >Wood

-fibers have a slender, hollow, and hierarchical structure that is
+fibers have a slender, hollow, and hierarchical structure that

-properties enable the paper to have its three dimensional
+These properties enable the paper to have its three dimensional

 structure, tailored optical properties, and tunable porosity.
-The

-structure of cellulose includes hydroxyl, ether, carbon-carbon,
+The structure of cellulose includes hydroxyl, ether,

-and carbon-hydrogen bonds that do not absorb light in the visible
+carbon-carbon, and carbon-hydrogen bonds that do not absorb

-transparency due to light scattering that occurs in the
+structure prevents optical transparency due to light scattering

-interfacial area between the dense cell walls and the air present
+that occurs in the interfacial area between the dense cell walls

-within the micro-sized cavities.
-Paper made of wood fibers also
+and the air present within the micro-sized cavities.
+Paper made

-appears opaque due to the light scattering behavior from the
+of wood fibers also appears opaque due to the light scattering

-porosity of the wood fiber network.
+behavior from the porosity of the wood fiber network.

 [0066] Transmission haze refers to the percentage of light